stephenverderame/cpp_book/src/move/values.md

 ### Returning by rvalue reference

 Now I said it's *generally* not a good idea to return by rvalue references, yet I also said that the result of a function that returns by rvalue reference is an xvalue.
-So clearly, returning by rvalue references has its places.
+So clearly, returning by rvalue references has its uses.
 And yes, yes it does but its usage is somewhat esoteric.

 Take the following code snippet: